 The okapi resembles a giraffe with a short neck.
 The okapi has a dark red back.
 On their legs are distinctive white bands.
 These make the okapi look like a zebra from a distance.
 The okapi has a white patch on its face.
 The nose and mouth area is back.
 The okapi has small horns covered in skin known as ossicones.
 These are slanted back so they do not snag on trees.
 Their skin is oily which means water slips right off meaning they stay warm on a rainy day.

 Okapis have large ears which can pick up very low sounds.
 They have a long dark-bluish tongue.
-This is prehensile meaning it can be to pick buds and leaves off trees.
-It is also used to
+This is prehensile meaning it can be to used to pick buds and leaves off trees.

 The okapi is a herbivore.
 The majority of their diet is leaves, twigs and shoots.
 They also eat berries, fruits and fungi.
 Okapis have a diet which consists of over 100 plants.